 CAPH’s comments, letters, and advocacy materials on federal Medicaid and Medicare issues are available below.

-Major Issues and Comment Letters
+Recent Comment Letters